Important Information

 Lukla - Kathmandu.
 (1350m/8,405ft), 35min flight.

 Early Morning flight to Kathmandu, transfer to your Hotel.
-Free afternoon and evening join the farewell dinner hosted by Mountain Mart Trek.
+In evening join the farewell dinner hosted by Himalayan Wander Walkers.

 Flight Lukla – Kathmandu might be delayed due to poor visibility and bad weather forecast.
 You may even be delayed for a day or longer, hence spare day or two needs to be added to your itinerary.